Ezequiel Tovar Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the 10th-best in the league.
+- The Phillies pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 5.10 team ERA that ranks 23rd among all league pitching staffs.
+- The Phillies have a 4.99 team ERA that ranks 23rd across all league pitching staffs.

-- The Phillies allow the 10th-fewest home runs in baseball (20 total, one per game).
+- Phillies pitchers combine to allow 21 total home runs at a rate of one per game (to rank 13th in the league).

-- The Phillies will send Nola (1-2) to make his fifth start of the season.
-He is 1-2 with a 5.91 ERA and 19 strikeouts through 21 1/3 innings pitched.
+- Sanchez will start for the Phillies, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.